There’s a kitten I know who loves the corners of walls that poke out into a room. These are his favorite places to

 Other Things to Consider

-Beyond style and materials, you also need to think about the height/size and weight of the scratcher compared to your cat’s size.
+Beyond style and materials, you also need to think about the scratcher’s height/size and weight compared to your cat’s size.
 For example, if you have a Maine Coon, you need a much larger/longer scratching post than a tiny Cornish Rex will need.
 In fact, if you want, you can check out our review of cat trees for larger cats, some of which have scratching posts included.

 You also want to consider the longevity of the scratching post.
 Is the material solid enough to last a couple of years, or is it going to pop out in a month or so?